Postage stamps and postal history of the United Kingdom: Postage stamps and The Great Office Reform

 The Great Post Office Reforms of 1839 and 1840 were championed by Rowland Hill, who is often credited with the invention of the postage stamp, as a way to reverse the steady financial losses of the Post Office.
-Hill convinced Parliament to adopt the Uniform Fourpenny Post whereby a flat 4d per half ounce rate (equivalent to 10s 8d per pound for heavier items) was charged regardless of distance.
+Hill persuaded Parliament to adopt the Uniform Fourpenny Post whereby a flat 4d per half ounce rate (equivalent to 10s 8d per pound for heavier items) was charged regardless of distance.

 From December 1839, letters could arrive at any address in the United Kingdom.
 The flat postage rate went into effect on 5 December 1839 but only lasted for 36 days.
 This was immediately successful, and on 10 January 1840 the Uniform Penny Post started, charging only 1d for prepaid letters and 2d if the fee was collected from the recipient.
 Fixed rates meant that it was practical to avoid handling money to send a letter by using an "adhesive label", and accordingly, on 6 May, the Penny Black became the world's first postage stamp in use.

 After more than 2,000 suggestions were submitted, Rowland Hill chose the method and printer, and worked by trial and error to achieve the required result.
 He decided to go with Perkins, Bacon & Petch, "a firm of bank-note printers, to carry out the work by the process of steel engraving, and the head of the Queen as engraved by William Wyon for a special medal struck to celebrate Her Majesty's official visit to the City of London in the year of her Coronation."

 The stamp was originally for use only within the United Kingdom of Great Britain and Ireland and as such was, in effect, a local stamp.
 For this reason the name of the country was not included within the design, a situation which continued by agreement with foreign post offices, provided the sovereign's effigy appeared on the stamp.
 Envelopes sold with postage paid did not include this, so were marked with the country's name.
 In 1951, the special commemorative issue for the Festival of Britain included the name "Britain" incidentally.
 It could therefore be said that the name of the country then appeared for the first time on a stamp of the UK, although the word "British" had appeared on British Empire Exhibition commemorative stamps of 1924.

 After the stamp was circulating, it became obvious that black was not a good choice of stamp colour, since any cancellation marks were hard to see.
 So, from 1841, the stamps were printed in a brick-red colour.
 The Penny Reds continued in use for decades with about 21 billion being produced.